-By using our platform, you agree to comply with our Researcher Guidelines as well as this community-specific Code of Conduct.
+By using our platform, you agree to comply with our Terms and Conditions as well as this community-specific Code of Conduct.
 It outlines our requirements for all Intigriti members to keep the platform safe and open for everyone.

 We believe that transparency is important and public bug bounty write-ups are a valuable source of knowledge for the bug bounty community.
 Companies, however, may have legitimate reasons not to disclose (fixed or unfixed) vulnerabilities.